Suitcases and shopping carts

 Living abroad gives her a free pass to push the boundaries of what constitutes good behaviour at home.
 She’s surprised by how much she can get away with now – waking up late, eating at least six full meals a day, lounging on the couch while the world around her does the work.

-Slightly buzzing from jet lag and with the troubles of her other life many oceans away, she sits back and relaxes.
-There are few things more familiar or comforting than doing nothing on the couch while amma yells at the gardener in the background.
+Slightly buzzing from jet lag and with her troubles many oceans away, she sits back and relaxes.
+There are few things more familiar or comforting than doing nothing while amma yells at someone in the background.

 There is at least one surprise visit to a friend who lives here, multiple trips to old hangouts, rifling through souvenirs from back in the day.
 Settling back into an old routine takes no effort at all: it’s like jumping off a bicycle.
 Soon enough, everyone starts feeling like she never left and the spotlight is no longer on her.
 It sounds like a complaint but in reality, a part of her wishes it could be this way a little longer.
 Because the next part of the trip is right around the corner.